 This Ground Beef Shepherd’s Pie Recipe

-In the rankings of delicious comfort food, this mushroomy beef shepherd’s pie recipe is at the top of the list.
+In the rankings of delicious comfort food, this mushroomy shepherd’s pie with ground beef recipe is at the top of the list.
 First, there’s the generous mashed potato topping, made crusty brown on top in the broiler for maximum flavor and appeal.
 Then, there is the interior: a warm, stew-like filling of ground beef, onion, and vegetables.

 Most shepherd’s pies are very beef heavy, with vegetables a secondary component.
 But this recipe keeps every bit of the hearty, satisfying charm while upping the vegetables, with the help of earthy, meaty mushrooms.
 Ground beef adds simplicity, so you don’t have to chop your own meat.

 Technically, shepherd’s pie is made with lamb, and Irish in origin.
 A beef-based pie is a cottage pie, with British origin, since the Irish ate more lamb than the beef-loving Brits.
 But the distinctions have blurred over time, with shepherd’s pie being the most common name for both, especially in the States, so I call this beefy casserole shepherd’s pie, albeit incorrectly!

 This ground beef shepherd’s pie recipe uses a very well-known Cook’s Illustrated recipe as its starting point.
 I love how they rake the mashed potatoes with a fork and throw the entire skillet under a broiler to give the potatoes a fabulous brown crust.

 That said, Cook’s Illustrated recipes — while doubtless technically close to perfect — can have a way of being, well, a little fussy.
 A little too science lab for a weeknight meal, adding cornstarch to carbonara here, baking soda to raw meat there.
 This is not a bad thing, but sometimes I get a little into the weeds with their recipes.